tjbehnken/all-in-on-good-software-delivery/all-in-on-good-software-delivery.md

 The repo can be found here: https://github.com/drewkhoury/all-in-on-good-software-delivery

-## Who's all in on Good Software Delivery? (newest members at the top of the list)
+## Who's all in on Good Software Delivery?

+Newest additions are at the top of this list:

-[Andrew Ochsner](https://www.andyochsner.com) - Early GSD adopter, advocate.
+- [Andrew Ochsner](https://www.andyochsner.com) - Early GSD adopter, advocate.
-[Andrew Khoury](https://www.drewkhoury.com/drew/) - Founding member of GSD, advocate.
+- [Andrew Khoury](https://www.drewkhoury.com/drew/) - Founding member of GSD, advocate.